 The opportunities for international students at Capistrano Valley Christian Schools is beyond what you have at other private schools.
 The continuous love and support at CVCS is similar to a family.
 As soon as I transferred into CVCS I felt right at home with all of the support from the students, staff, and faculty.
 Alex C, 9th Grade International Student From China

 Who is an "international" student?

 All students who need a visa to attend school will automatically be enrolled as international students.
 In addition, students who are NOT United States citizens, who DO possess a green card, or who DO NOT possess native-like fluency in English will be asked to complete the international student application to determine status.
 The final determination will be made by the Admission Committee prior to offering admission.
 The status of the student upon enrollment will be the status for the entire duration of study.
 Based on English proficiency tests, a student may also be enrolled in SDAIE courses to assist with language development.
-Students are required to have intermediate English proficiency or higher to be admitted.

 Students in grades 6 through 8 must possess advanced (near fluent) English proficiency to apply as no ESL support is offered.
 For grades 9-12 (high school), students must possess an intermediate level of English proficiency to apply.
 SDAIE courses are offered to support high school students in the subjects of English, Bible, and History.

 To apply, you will need to gather these items:

 2. Completed immunization form (if this is in your native language, you will need to translate it into English before admission on the CDPH form, but we must have BOTH the native language and the English translation on file)

 4. Current bank statement showing sufficient funds to cover tuition and housing for the year (only required for F-1 visa applicants)